RedDrum-Redfish-Project/RedDrum-Frontend/README.md

   * SEE RedDrum-Redfish-Project/RedDrum-Httpd-Config  Repo for description of how to configure the various httpd's

 * The RedDrum-Frontend -- implementation independent frontend code contained in RedDrum-Frontend
-  * All authentication is implemented by the Frontend
+  * All Authentication and Authorization is implemented by the Frontend
+  * ServiceRoot, SessionService, AccountService are fully implemented by Frontend
+  * valid URI paths are matched against supported methods and the appropriate frontend routines to execute
+  * request headers and verified, and response headers generated
+  * For Chassis, Systems, and Managers data, responses are generated based on the data in the frontend database for that resource.
+The Backend updates the data in the database
   * the frontend is single threaded but blazing fast since much of the data is cached in the frontend dictionaries

 * The RedDrum-Backend -- implements implementation-depended interfaces to the real hardware resources